 Vanderbilt Acceptance Rate Trends: Class of 2020 to Class of 2030

 Vanderbilt’s acceptance rate has dropped dramatically over the past decade.
 For the Class of 2020, the university admitted approximately 12.5% of its applicant pool.
 By the Class of 2024, the rate had fallen to around 9.1% as application totals approached 37,000.
 The Class of 2027 marked a major turning point when applications surged past 43,000 and the acceptance rate fell to roughly 6.7%.
-For the Class of 2028, the overall rate dropped to approximately 6%, with 45,409 total applicants.
-Applications for the Class of 2029 continued rising to an estimated 47,000+, and the Class of 2030 is projected to push the overall rate to 5% to 6%.
+For the Class of 2028, the overall rate dropped to 5.1% (Vanderbilt Office of Undergraduate Admissions, April 2024), with 47,120 total applicants.
+Applications for the Class of 2029 continued rising to 48,681 RD applicants (Vanderbilt Office of Undergraduate Admissions, March 2025), with a 4.7% overall acceptance rate, and the Class of 2030 RD was 2.8% and ED was 11.9% so far (Vanderbilt Office of Undergraduate Admissions, March 2026); final overall rate is pending waitlist closure but is on track for another record low.

 Several factors are driving this trend.
 Vanderbilt’s national profile has risen significantly as it has invested in campus life, academic programs, and financial aid.
 The university’s Nashville location has become a major draw for students who want an elite private university experience in a vibrant, growing city.
 At the same time, the broader trend of students applying to more schools each cycle has inflated application totals across all selective institutions.
 Vanderbilt’s incoming class has remained relatively stable at approximately 1,600 to 1,700 students, which creates an ever-widening gap between demand and available seats, similar to what we have seen at peer institutions like Michigan.